SixArm/unix-shell-script-kit/README.md

 ### sec

-sec: get the current time in POSIX seconds.
+Get the current time in POSIX seconds.

 ```sh
 sec